-- Source bypass rules configure the proxy to bypass a particular source IP address or range of IP addresses.
-For example, you can bypass clients that do not want to use caching. - Destination bypass rules configure the proxy to bypass a particular destination IP address or range of IP addresses.
-For example, you can bypass origin servers that use IP authentication based on the client's real IP address.
+- Source bypass rules configure the proxy to bypass a particular source IP address or range of IP addresses. - Destination bypass rules configure the proxy to bypass a particular destination IP address or range of IP addresses.
+For example, you can bypass origin servers that use IP authentication based on the client's real IP address. - Source/destination pair bypass rules configure the proxy to bypass requests that originate from the specified source to the specified destination.
+For example, you can route around specific client-server pairs that experience broken IP authentication.

-Destination bypass rules prevent the proxy from caching an entire site.
-You will experience hit rate impacts if the site you bypass is popular.

-• Source/destination pair bypass rules configure the proxy to bypass requests that originate from the specified source to the specified destination.
-For example, you can route around specific client-server pairs that experience broken IP authentication or out-of-band HTTP traffic problems when cached.
 Source/ destination bypass rules can be preferable to destination rules because they block a destination server only for users that experience problems.